zeee1only/fpdf2/docs/Development.md

 _Pull Requests_ submitted must pass all those checks in order to be approved.
 Ask maintainers through comments if some errors in the pipeline seem obscure to you.

-### GitHub Actions & security
+### Renovate, GitHub Actions & security
+We use [Renovate](https://github.com/apps/renovate) to detect dependency updates & create PRs for the Python dependencies / GitHub Actions / NPM dependencies that we use.

+Its configuration file is [renovate.json](https://github.com/py-pdf/fpdf2/blob/master/renovate.json), and the full tool documentation is there: [docs.renovatebot.com](https://docs.renovatebot.com/).

-We use [pinact](https://github.com/suzuki-shunsuke/pinact) & [Renovate](https://github.com/apps/renovate) to pin versions of Actions and Reusable Workflows, and [zizmor](https://woodruffw.github.io/zizmor/) to perform static analysis on our pipeline definition files.
+We also use [zizmor](https://woodruffw.github.io/zizmor/) as a GitHub Action to perform static analysis on our pipeline definition files.

+In order to use `zizmor` locally:

+    zizmor .github/workflows/*.yml

 ### typos
 [typos](https://github.com/crate-ci/typos) is a handy CLI tool to detect & auto-fix [typos](https://en.wikipedia.org/wiki/Typographical_error) in source files.